rjachuthan/riturajwrites/content/posts/my_attempt_at_lowcode_nocode_de_framework.md

 do, let's set the stage with a bit of context.

 Data engineering, in its traditional form, is a complex and intricate process.
-It involves the creation and maintenance of architectures, databases, and processing systems that deal with vast amounts of data.
-Data engineers are the architects of data.
+It involves creating and maintenaning architectures, databases, and processing systems that deal with vast amounts of data.
+Think of Data Engineers as the architects of data.
 They build pipelines that transform and transport data into a format that can be used by data scientists.
 They are the ones who make sure that the data is clean, reliable, and prepped for analysis.
 But this process is often time-consuming and requires a high level of technical expertise.

 Enter [Low-Code](https://www.wikiwand.com/en/Low-code_development_platform)
 [No-Code](https://www.wikiwand.com/en/No-code_development_platform) Data
 Engineering.
 I believe that this approach can simplify the process of data integration and processing.
 It allows individuals without a deep technical background to build and manage data pipelines.
-With a no-code platform, you can visually design your data workflows and automate the data pipeline without writing a single line of code.
+With a no-code platform, you can design your data workflows visually and automate the data pipeline without writing a single line of code.
 It's like having a magic wand that turns complex data tasks into a series of simple, intuitive steps.